 The outbreak of COVID-19 has been extremely stressful for all of us.
 We’ve been in our “new normal” for a couple of months now and we are all still struggling to adapt.
 As parents, we are frantic because, despite our rapidly evolving societal responses to COVID-19, most of us now have to work from home.
 In addition to staying in harmony with your email inbox, you now have become the full-time chef, janitor, and homeschool teacher.

 When you’re a parent, self-care often slips to the bottom of the list.
 But taking care of yourself isn’t a luxury.
 It’s essential.
 And during this difficult time, when children are home and stress is running high, it’s more important than ever.
-Here are four tips that can help on how to take care of ourselves during quarantine.

 Get in some exercise